DavidT352/Prompting-Mortality-Chain-of-Thought-Experiments-on-Death-and-Peace/README.md

 - **Reflective Prompt Design** – Simulating human introspection and emotional depth

 **Prompt**

-One of the things people fear most in this world is death.
-I want to play a thought game with you.
-Let's consider two scenarios.
+Let’s explore a thought experiment about death.

-In the first, when your body dies, it is buried underground and you cease to exist.
-If you think about this rationally, you would be in a state of complete non-activity — no fear, no longing, no expectations, no aspirations.
-Isn't that a kind of perfect peace?
+Scenario 1: Death is the end — no thoughts, fears, or desires, just complete stillness.

-In the second scenario, suppose what spiritual teachings say is true: when you die, you cross over into a divine realm where you exist in a state of perfect balance.
-In this state, you are also free from fear, expectations, and human burdens — so again, you are at peace.
+Scenario 2: Death is a transition — a spiritual realm of perfect balance, free from fear and burdens.

-Isn’t the outcome essentially the same, according to this logic?
-Now, let’s walk through this reasoning in five simple bullet points.
-You can use two analogies.
+In both cases, peace remains the outcome.
+Explain this reasoning in 5 simple bullet points, using 2 analogies.

 **Result**
 - In both scenarios, there is an end to suffering — whether by absence of self (non-existence) or by transcendence (spiritual continuation).